Registering for your immiAccount

 Entering into an Australian Trusted Trader agreement

-Once your business has been successfully validated, your business might be offered the opportunity to enter into an Australian Trusted Trader agreement and become a Trusted Trader.
+Once your business has been successfully validated, your business may receive an offer to enter into an Australian Trusted Trader agreement and become a Trusted Trader.
 The agreement is a legally binding contract between the business and the Department of Immigration and Border Protection.

 The agreement outlines: